SathwikMallavarapu/Digital-Image-Processing---Homework2/README.md

     ```

 ## Files
-- **Question1.pdf**: MATLAB Live Script for creating binary masks and applying filters.
+- **Question1.pdf**: MATLAB Script for creating binary masks and applying filters.
 - **Question2.py and Question2_Comparision.pdf**: Python script for dithering algorithms comparison.
-- **Question3.py and Question3_Explanation.pdf**: MATLAB Live Script demonstrating the Kuwahara filter.
+- **Question3.py and Question3_Explanation.pdf**: MATLAB Script demonstrating the Kuwahara filter.
-- **Question4.py**: MATLAB Live Script applying Fourier Transform and filters.
+- **Question4.py**: Python Script applying Fourier Transform and filters.
-- **Question5.pdf**: MATLAB Live Script for 32 grayscale level quantization.
+- **Question5.pdf**: MATLAB Script for 32 grayscale level quantization.

 ## Results
 The results for each task, including image outputs and processing steps, are stored in their respective Matlab and Python files.
 Each script includes visualizations of the transformations applied to the images.